michellewatts20000/whats-in-my-pantry/README.md

 ## URLs

-- The URL of the deployed application: <https://mskippen.github.io/whats-in-my-pantry/>
+- The URL of the deployed application: <https://michellewatts20000.github.io/whats-in-my-pantry/>
-- The URL of the GitHub repository, with a unique name and a README describing the project: <https://github.com/mskippen/whats-in-my-pantry.git>
+- The URL of the GitHub repository, with a unique name and a README describing the project: <https://github.com/michellewatts20000/whats-in-my-pantry>
-- The URL of our presentation to assist with your user experience: <https://drive.google.com/file/d/1VgKdZtOiFAXgQNw1Jv1laCC5kMSBO7NC/view?usp=sharing>
+- The URL of our presentation to assist with your user experience: <https://drive.google.com/file/d/1lPUKhVikfyXAwV_BQTKxZ88n-9IMIv4C/view?usp=sharing>

+## Technologies used
+HTML, JavaScript, CSS, Bootstrap, JQuery, Recipe Search API, Cat Fact API and FontAwesome.

 ## The app functionality